useflyyer/flyyer-docs/guides/shopify.md

 ### Modify meta-tags lines

 Then find the file where the rendering logic of the social tags is located.
-By default it should be at `Snippets` -> `social-meta-tags.liquid`.
+By default, it should be at `Snippets` -> `social-meta-tags.liquid`.

 ![alt1](/img/guides/shopify2.png)